Maratha Navy: Under Sambhaji Maharaj

 The Mughal sardars Rahullakhan and Ranmastakhan had captured Kalyan and Bhiwandi in the year 1682.
 They destroyed the Durgadi fort near Kalyan.
 Sambhaji immediately wanted to capture the cities back and arrived in the region quickly.
-He immediately ordered the construction of Parsik fort on the Parsik hill overlooking the Thane Creek as the Portuguese ships were using the Thane Creek to supply the enemies.
+He immediately ordered the construction of Parsik fort on the Parsik Hill overlooking the Thane Creek as the Portuguese ships were using the Thane Creek to supply the enemies.
 Sambhaji Maharaj ordered his forces at Parsik to bombard any Portuguese supply ships crossing the Thane Creek.
-Sambhaji Maharaj later on defeated Rahullakhan and Ranmastakhan in the Battle of Kalyan-Dombivali and recaptured Kalyan and Bhiwandi.
+Sambhaji Maharaj later on defeated Rahullakhan and Ranmastakhan in the Battle of Kalyan and recaptured Kalyan and Bhiwandi.
 He immediately ordered repairs of the Durgadi fort at Kalyan.
 Kalyan was an important naval base for the Marathas.